apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

 Statistics key is string. ``dictionary<int32, utf8>`` is used for efficiency.

-We assign different statistics keys for variants instead of using flags.
+We assign different statistics keys for individual statistics instead of using flags.
 For example, we assign different statistics keys for exact value and approximate value.